Eragon-Brisingr/ImGui_WS/README.md

 You can set the port number through Config or the command line

-1. Configurable port number in ProjectSettings - Plugins - ImGui_WS
+1. Port number can be configured in ProjectSettings - Plugins - ImGui_WS
-2. ImGui_WS.ini configuration file
+2. File configured in ImGui_WS.ini
     > [/Script/ImGui_WS.ImGui_WS_Settings]
     GamePort=8890
     ServerPort=8891